 Gather the important details about your current situation.
 How much is your property worth?
 Do you have a mortgage?
 How much is your mortgage and how much equity is in your home?
 Are you using a different asset as collateral?
 What is that worth?
 You’ll need all this information to find cheap bridging loans that fit your needs.

 Use the comparison table at the top of this page to compare bridging loans and find the best bridge loan rates for you.

 Decide whether you want to speak to a broker or apply online.
-A broker may be able to help find you a loan but make sure you’re aware of any charges applied if you do choose to use one.
+A broker may be able to help find the best rates, but you will need to pay their fee.
+They can negotiate on interest rates, so may still work out as cheaper.

 Pick which bridge loan to apply for.
 Read the small print to find out about all the costs and fees, to ensure that you’re comparing all the costs.

 This is how much it could cost you to borrow £100,000 over 1 month, 6 months and 12 months, with a monthly interest rate of 0.65%:

 * Fees are based on: 1% arrangement fee, £250 valuation fee, £35 bank transfer fee, £295 Admin fee and £450 legal fee.